Abdulazeez1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The seventh script displays the third line of the file The eighth script creates the file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
-The ninth script writes the result of the command ls -la into the file ls_cwd_content
+The ninth script writes the result of the command ls -la into the file ls_cwd_content The tenth script duplicates the last line of the file iacta